-Fair value has been estimated as the difference between the estimated future interest payments at contractual variable rates and expected future variable rates as of June 30, 2010 and 2009, respectively, and fixed interest rates specified in the related swap agreements, discounted to present value.
+Fair value has been estimated as the difference between the estimated future interest payments at contractual variable rates and expected future variable rates as of June 30, 2011 and 2010, respectively, and fixed interest rates specified in the related swap agreements, discounted to present value.

-The fair value estimates presented herein are based on pertinent information available to management as of June 30, 2010 and 2009, respectively.
-Although management is not aware of any factors that would significantly affect the estimated fair value amounts, such amounts have no been comprehensively revalued for purposes of the consolidated financial statements since that date, and current estimates of fair value may differ significantly from the amounts presented herein.
+The fair value estimates presented herein are based on pertinent information available to management as of June 30, 2011 and 2010, respectively.
+Although management is not aware of any factors that would significantly affect the estimated fair value amounts, such amounts have not been comprehensively revalued for purposes of the consolidated financial statements since that date, and current estimates of fair value may differ significantly from the amounts presented herein.